LabBench-Society/LabBench.Documentation/content/en/docs/experiments/templates/_index.md

 </includes>
 ```

+*Code Listing 4*

-These include statements are from the [intro.labbench]() protocol that includes a gamified version of the Stop-Signal Task and the Depression, Anxiety, and Stress Scales from the [cogni.sst.game]() and [questionnaires.dass]() protocols, respectively.
+These include statements are from the <a href="https://github.com/LabBench-Society/Protocols/tree/main/intro.labbench" target="_blank">intro.labbench</a> protocol that includes a gamified version of the Stop-Signal Task and the Depression, Anxiety, and Stress Scales from the <a href="https://github.com/LabBench-Society/Protocols/tree/main/cogni.sst.game" target="_blank">cogni.sst.game</a> and <a href="https://github.com/LabBench-Society/Protocols/tree/main/questionnaires.dass" target="_blank">questionnaires.dass</a> protocols, respectively.
 This is an example of how repositories can contain collections of protocols that serve as building blocks for other protocols.

 ## Defining templates

+Templates are defined with in the `<templates>` element:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>